shortdark/num-of-posts/post-volume-stats/readme.txt

 === Post Volume Stats ===
 Contributors: shortdark
 Donate link: http://www.shortdark.net/
-Tags: posts, stats, categories, tags, simple, admin Tested up to: 4.5.3
+Tags: posts, stats, categories, tags, simple, admin, day, hour Requires at least: 3.7
+Tested up to: 4.5.3
 Stable tag: trunk
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is a simple plugin to look at the volume of posts per year and the volume of posts in each category and tag.
+Shows stats for the volume of posts per year, category, tag, day-of-the-week and hour-of-the-day.

 == Description ==

 This is a simple plugin to look at the volume of posts per year and the volume of posts in each category and tag.
-It obviously works best if you have posts over multiple years, and if you use categories and tags.
+It works best if you have posts over multiple years, and if you use categories and tags.
+It also shows the hours of the day and day of the week posts are made on.

 Go to [Shortdark](http://www.shortdark.net) for more information.